TNO/gLTSdiff/docs/example-compare-two-diff-automata.md

 The resulting `result.svg` then looks like this:

 ![Resulting difference automaton](../examples/SimpleDiff/result.svg)

+You can see that the inputs are largely identical, but that the second/green input has two additional transitions, with an intermediate state.

 The code for this example is also available in the gLTSdiff [source code](../src/main/java/com/github/tno/gltsdiff/examples/SimpleDiffExample.java).